yigit/fshp/README.rst

 - PHP5  : Tested with 5.2.6
 - Java  : Tested with 1.4, 1.5, 1.6.
   Dependency: Apache Commons - Codec (Base64)
+- JavaScript: SHA-1 and SHA-256 support only.
+Tested with Safari 4, Firefox 3.0.

 Everyone is more than welcome to create missing language implementations or polish the current ones.